-I think these bars deliver the goods_ sunflower seeds are packed with protein and Vitamin E, pumpkin seeds with magnesium, and flax seeds with an off the charts amount of omega-3 fatty acids.
-Add in all of the other healthful ingredients in this recipe, and these fruit and seed bars are just as sweet, crunchy, healthy, and delicious as any nut-filled protein bar you'll find in stores.
-Even if you or your kids don't have a food allergy, try making a batch of these bars.
-My guys can't seem to get enough of them.
-And, it's a treat that most schools will be happy to welcome.
+Filled with oats, a mixture of seeds, naturally sweet honey, dried fruits and coconut, these bars have a nutty texture and sweet flavor that send jolts of happiness to your mouth with every bite.
+And they’re nutritious too.
+Sunflower seeds are packed with protein and Vitamin E, pumpkin seeds with magnesium, and flax seeds with an off the charts amount of omega-3 fatty acids.
+Add in all of the other healthful ingredients in this recipe, and these fruit and seed bars are just as sweet, crunchy, healthy, and delicious as any nut-filled protein bar you’ll find in stores.
+Even if you or your kids don’t have a food allergy, try making a batch of these bars.
+My guys can’t seem to get enough of them.
+And, it’s a treat that most schools will be happy to welcome.

 Photo by Maren Caruso

 - 1/2 Cup Raw Pumpkin Seeds (also known as Pepitas)

 - 2 Tbsp flax seeds

 - 1 Cup dried fruit (blueberries, raisins, currants, cranberries and/or cherries)

 - 1/2 Cup unsweetened coconut flakes

 - Preheat oven to 325 degrees.